askello/opencart-query-builder/README.md

 <a name="installation"></a>
 ## Installation
 Upload the contents of the 'upload' folder to the root directory of your OpenCart installation.
-These are some files should be overwritten.
-Windows will merge folders of the same name.
-For Mac you can use this command line command: cp -R -v
+This is `system/library/db.php` file should be overwritten.
+Don't worry, you will be able to continue using all OpenCart features, like `$this->db->query()` and no need to rewrite your old code after installation.

 <a name="general"></a>
 ## General Info